razorfish/technologyblog/content/post/2010-02-10-launch-of-the-publicissapient-5five-technologies-that-will-change-your-business.md

 - General
 comments: true
 date: '2010-02-10'
-slug: launch-of-the-razorfish-5five-technologies-that-will-change-your-business
+slug: launch-of-the-publicissapient-5five-technologies-that-will-change-your-business
-title: 'Launch of the Razorfish 5:Five Technologies That Will Change Your Business '
+title: 'Launch of the Publicis Sapient 5:Five Technologies That Will Change Your Business '
-url: /2010/02/10/launch-of-the-razorfish-5five-technologies-that-will-change-your-business
+url: /2010/02/10/launch-of-the-publicissapient-5five-technologies-that-will-change-your-business
 wordpress_id: 359
 2010:
 - "02"
 ---

-We launched the [Razorfish 5](http://razorfish5.razorfish.com ) report today.
+We launched the [Publicis Sapient 5](http://razorfish5.razorfish.com ) report today.
 We put a lot into the report and are excited to share it more broadly.
 In this report, we discuss the 5 technologies that are transforming businesses, including multi-touch and cloud computing.
-The findings are based on Razorfish's experience designing and integrating complex technologies for clients around the world.The report explores the recent advances and upcoming developments of five significant technologies.
+The findings are based on Publicis Sapient's experience designing and integrating complex technologies for clients around the world.The report explores the recent advances and upcoming developments of five significant technologies.
 Key findings include: